 Other proposals include the introduction of SMRs.
-SMRs can vary significantly in size and design concepts.
-SMRs up to a few tens of megawatts in size are being proposed for use in remote (i.e., off-grid) communities and resource extraction sites that currently rely on small scale fossil fuel generating plants to provide heat and/or electricity [HATCH, 2016].
+SMRs up to a few tens of megawatts in size are being proposed for use in remote (i.e., off-grid) communities and resource extraction sites that currently rely on small scale diesel generating plants to provide heat and/or electricity [HATCH, 2016].
 SMRs up to a few hundreds of megawatts in size could be used on small grids.
-The reactors are based on a variety of non-CANDU technologies, including liquid metal cooled, molten salt cooled and light water cooled designs.
-Detailed descriptions can be found elsewhere, such as in [IAEA, 2018b, 2018c] and [EPRI, 2015].
+The reactors are based on a variety of technologies, including liquid metal cooled, molten salt cooled and light water cooled designs.
+Detailed descriptions can be found elsewhere, such as in [IAEA, 2018b, 2018c, 2019b] and [EPRI, 2015].